LF-digitala-kanaler/LFDS/content/components/web/navigations/navbar.md

       The navbar differs from our other components in that it is a foundation to build on, rather than a set design.
 If you're designing on a system level and need a new menu, use the navbar as your starting point and then adapt it to what suits your environment.

-      ### Versions
+      ### Variations

-      We have two versions of our navbar; blue and white.
+      We have two variations of our navbar; blue and white.
 Technically you could use any colour combination you want, but using other colours than blue and white should only be done as a last resort.

       #### Blue navbar